contactrameezraja/quasicrystal-mace/README.md

 * The W-phase max displacement is the aluminium atom adjacent to a dropped partial-occupancy placeholder relaxing into the freed space, confirmed by all three models.
 * NVE energy conservation is good (0.004 meV/atom drift), confirming well-behaved dynamics and an appropriate timestep.
 * The 1.8 A collapse threshold is justified by a numerical experiment showing the energy penalty climbs steeply below it.

+* ## Crystal Lookup and Verify (tool)

+A small web app (`crystal_lookup_app.py`) that looks up structures on the Materials Project and runs the same O1-style MLIP stability check on any of them.

+Setup:

+    conda activate mattersim-env      # needs mp-api, mattersim, ase, flask pip install flask
+    export MP_API_KEY="your_materials_project_key"
+    python crystal_lookup_app.py

+Then open http://127.0.0.1:5000.
+Type a chemical system (Al-Co-Ni), formula (Al2CoNi), or mp-id (mp-1229050), and click Verify on any result to relax it and see the stability diagnostics.
+Get a free key at https://next-gen.materialsproject.org.
+The key is read from the MP_API_KEY environment variable, so it is not stored in the code.